What is Big Car Collaborative?

 Much of our work as artists focuses on active public programming in public spaces, creative placemaking for people (and place keeping), and socially engaged art.
 We support quality of life for people by utilizing the tools of art and culture to encourage us all to be more …

 Creative — in low-pressure ways, we encourage people of all ages to make art, record or write stories, make music, and see that everyone can and should create

 Curious — encourage people to ask why and how things work and participate in joining others in finding answers

 Informed — support understanding the context and history of communities and cultures so we can better connect with each other

 Adventurous — offer opportunities to take chances and learn new things through experimentation (there’s no wrong answer)

-Tolerant — provide experiences where people of different backgrounds and cultures collaborate, socialize, and learn from each other
+Empathetic — provide experiences where people of different backgrounds and cultures understand differences; collaborate; socialize; and learn from, care about, and accept each other

 Connected — help people feel connected to their community and to others, as well as to art and cultural offerings in our city

 Healthy — offer support for improving physical aspects of life like relaxing, playing, walking and cycling

 Happy — provide comfortable, social, positive, playful, and fun activities, brightening the lives of people in big and small ways

 These things happen via our three main program areas: